 At Massachusetts Appleseed, we’re working to create a Homeless Youth Handbook – a know-your-rights, plain-language guide for youth experiencing homelessness.
 Partnering with the global law firm Baker & McKenzie LLP, several of our community partners, and homeless youth themselves, this will be a Massachusetts-specific resource that will help homeless youth navigate the complicated systems that govern their lives.
 It will cover a vast range of topics, from the right to education, resources for LGBTQ youth, interacting with police and immigration officials, and more, providing actionable steps youth experiencing homelessness can take to move forward.

-The Homeless Youth Handbook will be designed for homeless youth, to arm them with information, empower them to fully access their legal rights, and take action.
+The Homeless Youth Handbook will be designed for homeless youth, to provide them with information, empower them to fully access their legal rights, and take action.
 This project will expand access to justice to one of the most vulnerable populations in Massachusetts and we believe is a critical step to ending youth homelessness in the state.

 Many other states, including Texas, Minnesota, New York, and, most recently, Washington D.C., have published similar resources.
 To view the Homeless Youth Handbooks already available, please visit www.homelessyouth.org.